-The Children’s Law Clinic at Duke Law School marked its 10th anniversary in 2012.
-Close to 200 law students have had the opportunity to learn practical lawyering skills while providing free legal advice and representation to low-income, at-risk children in a large region around Durham.
-Since the Clinic opened its doors, more than 800 families have called on the Clinic for help with their children’s needs.
+Now in its twelfth year of operation, the Children’s Law Clinic at Duke Law School has provided an opportunity for more than 200 law students to learn practical lawyering skills while providing free legal advice and representation to low-income, at-risk children in a large region around Durham.
+Since the Clinic opened its doors, hundreds of families have called on the Clinic for help with their children’s needs.
+Nearly 150 families sought the clinic’s help during this year, a testament to the reputation for advocacy that it has developed over the twelve years.
 The law students’ work has facilitated the provision of thousands of hours of individualized education for special needs children, the awarding of thousands of dollars in government benefits for impoverished disabled children, and the reversal of many school suspensions, allowing students to be back in the classroom or in an alternative learning environment.

 During the past year, the Children’s Law Clinic was engaged in larger policy issues as well in its core work of enforcing the rights of individual children.
 In the fall semester, the students became involved in statewide advocacy to oppose a proposal that would have resulted in larger class sizes for children with disabilities.
 By engaging in research & community organizing, the Clinic was part of a coalition that forced the withdrawal of the proposal by the state Department of Public Instruction.
 Here is how one student described his experience: